angr/angr-doc/examples.md

 These mostly stem from CTF problems solved with angr by Shellphish.
 Enjoy!

+## Introduction example - Fauxware

+This is a basic script that explains how to use angr to symbolically execute a program and produce concrete input satisfying certain conditions.

+Binary, source, and script are found [here.](./examples/fauxware)

 ## CTF Problems
 ### ReverseMe example: WhiteHat Grant Prix Global Challenge 2015 - Re400